‘To stopover, or not to stopover, that is the question.’

 Morning Coffee And A Stroll Before Checking Out

 Australians love strong Italian style espresso coffee, so Kent had made it a mission to find ‘good coffee’ pretty much from day one.
 He discovered this nice coffee shop Joe & Dough the morning before.
 Good coffee, nice croissant and friendly smiles from the staff, what a great way to start our day!
-It’s only a short distance from Orchid Hotel in the Business CBD on the edge of the Outram district.
+It’s only a short distance from Orchid Hotel on the edge of the Outram district.

 Unfortunately although we had uncovered the stall and someone working there told us that they could not sell us durian till opening time – too late.
 Time had run out, we had to return our hotel and finish our packing.